minutemailer/react-popup/README.md

 The popup and overlay is now two separate layers to allow more customization.
 See [demo css](https://github.com/minutemailer/react-popup/blob/gh-pages/popup.example.css) for styling example.

+## Global API approach

+The idea behind `react-popup` is to use it as a drop-in replacement for the native `window.alert`.
+With the similarity of only displaying one popup at a time.
+This is why we use a global API to control the component instead of rendering it inside components.
+Maybe this is an anti-pattern, maybe it's not.
+Feel free to discuss it by opening an issue if one doesn't already exist.

 ## Install

 Install it with npm (or yarn) (`npm install react-popup --save`).
 The component is API driven and means that you only render it once, on a global level.
 Here's a simple example: